-Contested Divorce Cases
+Contested Divorce Cases in Centennial

-Understanding Contested vs. Uncontested Divorce in Colorado
+Understanding Contested vs. Uncontested Divorce in Centennial

 When facing a divorce, there are two different routes that your case can go.
 If you and your spouse are able to reach an amicable agreement on all the terms and conditions of the divorce, then you will be able to settle your matter outside of court.
 Unfortunately, many divorce cases are of a more contentious nature, it not uncommon for the parties to disagree on several matters.

 When you and your spouse are unable to agree on all the terms of the divorce, then the matter is taken to trial where a judge will make the final judgment for you.
 This is referred to as a contested divorce.
 Even when just one is issue is causing controversy, the case is considered to be contested.
 If you wish to avoid trial, then divorce mediation may be a good option for you.
 Mediation can help you to reach an amicable agreement on your own because you have an unbiased third party to guide you through negotiations.

 When filing for divorce there many issues that must be negotiated and decided on before the divorce can be granted.
 In the event of divorce in Centennial, a child custody agreement must be established, child support needs to be calculated, the property needs to be divided between the two parties and spousal maintenance must be resolved.
 These issues may be miniscule or trivial to some, but they can actually have a tremendous impact on both parties, both in a personal and financial way.

 Dedicated Legal Defense When It Matters Most